sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/overview.md

 * Set, get or swept.
 * Use over differnet experiments and experiment configurations.

-These are placeholder which _may or may NOT_ belong to HAL object parameter.
+These are **temporary** placeholder which _may or may NOT_ belong to HAL object parameter.
 Ideally, you can create and add custom variable parameters or use existing ones.
 For example:

 * **Combine HAL object parameters**, to adjust in a particular way.
 Eg, "VariableSpaced" take cavity src and down conversion src, along with the offset "25MHz" to automatically keep them them 25MHz off from each other.